 - The 52 ½-foot drop speeds guests at up to 40 miles per hour, making it one of the fastest speeds achieved on a Disney attraction

-As beloved as the ride is, it doesn’t come without controversy and racially-insensitive depictions.
+As beloved as the ride was, it didn’t come without controversy and racially-insensitive depictions.
 Splash Mountain was inspired by the 1946 film Song of the South, which is a problematic and racist text.

-So much so that Disney announced in June 2020 that Splash Mountain is being rethemed as a Princess and the Frog attraction.
-(This also goes for Disneyland Park’s Splash Mountain.)
+So much so that Disney announced in June 2020 that Splash Mountain was being rethemed as a Princess and the Frog attraction (same for Disneyland Park’s Splash Mountain.)

-The reimagine attraction will pick up after the end of the 2009 movie, meaning guests will get to see Princess Tiana in human form rather than as a frog.
+The updated attraction picks up after the end of the 2009 movie, meaning guests get to see Princess Tiana in human form rather than as a frog.

-The ride will also follow Tiana and Louis on a musical adventure as they prepare for their first-ever Mardi Gras performance.
-There will also be music from the movie.
+The ride also follows Tiana and Louis on a musical adventure as they prepare for their first-ever Mardi Gras performance.
+There’s also music from the movie.

 At the time of the retheming announcement, Disney stated, “The new concept is inclusive – one that all of our guests can connect with and be inspired by, and it speaks to the diversity of the millions of people who visit our parks each year.”

-The majority of Splash Mountain’s queue is outside with parts of the line going inside prior to guests being loaded onto the boats.
+The majority of Splash Mountain’s queue was outside with parts of the line going inside prior to guests being loaded onto the boats.

-Take note that there are also a set of stair that you’ll have to climb.
+There were also a set of stairs that you had to climb.

-And with a big portion of the line wrapping around outside, it can get very hot during those warmer Orlando days.
+And with a big portion of the line wrapping around outside, it could get very hot during those warmer Orlando days.

-Overall, Splash Mountain is a slow-moving boat ride.
-There are several little drops, but the big one is right at the end, which may cause motion sickness.
-That said, feel free to check out our guide on motion sickness that’s filled with information and tips.
+Overall, Splash Mountain was a slow-moving boat ride.
+There were several little drops, but the big one was right at the end, which sometimes caused motion sickness.
+If you’re worried about motion sickness for any Disney World attraction, check out our guide on motion sickness.

-Each boat has a total of four rows, which can fit two adults or possibly two adults and a small child.
+Each boat had a total of four rows, which could fit two adults or possibly two adults and a small child.

-Depending on your group size, there’s a chance you could have a party of eight in one boat.
+Depending on your group size, there was a chance you could have a party of eight in one boat.

-There’s also a lap bar for you to pull down for safety.
+There was also a lap bar to pull down for safety.

-Splash Mountain is a slow-moving boat ride with several drops, including both small and big.
+Splash Mountain was a slow-moving boat ride with several drops, including both small and big.

-The most thrilling (and biggest) drop happens at the end and it could easily frighten little ones.
-The drop is fast, but still can be scary for some.
+The most thrilling (and biggest) drop happened at the end and it could easily frighten little ones.
+The drop was fast, but could still be scary for some.

-There are also some darker scenes throughout the ride that may end up scaring children.
-And if your little ones don’t like getting wet, you should probably avoid.
+There were also some darker scenes throughout the ride that may have scared scared children.
+And if your little ones didn’t like getting wet, we always recommended avoiding.

 We have a full guide on several other things that might scare little ones at WDW.

-When riding Splash Mountain, your photo will be taken on the attraction.
+When riding Splash Mountain, your photo was taken on the attraction.

-When you ride with a MagicBand and a linked Memory Maker entitlement, your photo will automatically be uploaded to your My Disney Experience account.
-The same can be said if you’re a WDW Annual Passholder.
+When you rode with a MagicBand and a linked Memory Maker entitlement, your photo was automatically uploaded to your My Disney Experience account.
+The same was said for Annual Passholders.

-At the end of the ride, there’s also a touch point for those without a MagicBand to tap their park ticket or Memory Maker card.
-Your photo will then be added to your account.
+At the end of the ride, there was also a touch point for those without a MagicBand to tap their park ticket or Memory Maker card.
+Your photo was then added to your account.

-Your photo is taken as your boat goes down the big drop.
-The flash goes off about one second down or so and the camera is on the left.
+Your photo was taken as your boat went down the big drop.
+The flash went off about one second down or so.
+The camera was on the left.

-Here’s what it’s like to go down Splash Mountain’s hill (and without getting wet).
+Here’s what it was like to go down Splash Mountain’s hill.

 Other Fun Details

-- Easter Eggs: At the top of the big hill, if you look closely, you’ll see a Hidden Mickey profile on the left.
+- Easter Eggs: At the top of the big hill, if you looked closely, you could see a Hidden Mickey profile on the left.
 The rock juts out in the shape of Mickey’s nose.

 - Play Disney Parks: N/A